 Learn more about when you need a doctor’s note and how we can assist you.

-Where can I get a doctor’s note?
+Where can I get an online doctor’s note?

 You can get a doctor’s note from any physician who spoke with you regarding your illness.
 However, it is up to their discretion as to whether a doctor’s note is warranted.
 Speak with one of Walk In’s team of physicians today if you feel like you need a doctor’s note.